piffpaffpuff/woocommerce-delivery-notes/readme.txt

 add_action( 'wcdn_head', 'my_serif_font_and_large_address', 100 );
 `

-How do I fully customize the CSS of the invoice and delivery note?
+How do I fully customize the look of the invoice and delivery note?
-Copy the file `style.css` from `woocommerce-delivery-notes/templates/print-order` to `yourtheme/woocommerce/print-order`.
-Now start customizing the copied CSS file.
+You can use the technique from the question above.
+Or you can use the the `wcdn_head` hook to enqueue your own stylesheet.
+For full control copy the file `style.css` from `woocommerce-delivery-notes/templates/print-order` to `yourtheme/woocommerce/print-order` and start editing it.

 Note: Create the `woocommerce` and `print-order` folders if they do not exists.
-Second note: Never edit plugin files directly.
+Second note: Never directly edit plugin files.